Göbekli Tepe: Large enclosures

+Domestic structures

+In the earliest occupation phase, round-oval domestic structures were built alongside the large enclosures, which indicates a (semi) sedentary lifestyle.
+Over time, there was an increasing tendency for these buildings to have rectangular floor plans.
+In the final settlement phase, only small structures were erected.

 Burials

 Before any burials were found, Schmidt speculated that graves could have been located in niches behind the walls of the circular building.
 In 2017, fragments of human crania with incisions were discovered at the site, interpreted as a manifestation of the widespread Neolithic skull cult.
-Special preparation of human crania in the form of plastered human skulls is known from the Pre-Pottery Neolithic B period at sites such as 'Ain Mallaha, Tell es-Sultan (also known as Jericho), and Yiftahel.
+Special preparation of human crania in the form of plastered human skulls is known from the Pre-Pottery Neolithic period at Levantine sites such as Tell es-Sultan (also known as Jericho), Tell Aswad, and Yiftahel, and later in Anatolia at Çatalhöyük.

+Other structures

+At the western edge of the hill, a lionlike figure was found.
+Flint and limestone fragments occur more frequently in this part of the site, on which basis it has been suggested that this area could have held a sculpture workshop.
+It is unclear, on the other hand, how to classify three phallic depictions from the surface of the southern plateau.
+They are near the quarries of classical times, making their dating difficult.